These Additions are six in number, comprising 107 verses not occurring in

 That they formed part of the original Hebrew or Aramaic text;

-form, while the Septuagint with its Additions represents the full form, the
+while the Septuagint with its Additions represents the full form, the whole

-whole having been translated from a Hebrew or Aramaic original which contained
+having been translated from a Hebrew or Aramaic original which contained the

-being written either in Hebrew or Aramaic, are based on early Semitic material
+either in Hebrew or Aramaic, are based on early Semitic material that lay behind

-that lay behind the whole body of the Esther stories, in both the Hebrew
+the whole body of the Esther stories, in both the Hebrew and the Septuagint

 Against this it must be urged that there is not the slightest evidence of